sanju99/niv_evo/README.md

   <li>Bangladeshi strain: <a href="https://www.ncbi.nlm.nih.gov/nuccore/AY988601.1" target="_blank">AY988601.1</a></li>
 </ul>

-79 glycoprotein and 79 phosphoprotein sequences were extracted using BLAST.
-76 of these are from the same isolates.
+All publicly available sequences were gathered from the NCBI.
+This was done by searching one nucleotide sequence for each protein against all Henipaviruses.
+After removing extremely low-quality sequences (too many ambiguous nucleotides due to quality control issues, prevents alignment to the reference sequences), there were 79 glycoprotein and 79 phosphoprotein sequences (76/79 are from the same isolates).

 ### Deduplication